rhc07/CV/README.md

 ## Skills 💡

-#### - Team Player
+#### - Driven With A Willingness To Learn
 Working within the social media and marketing industries meant I would often look to the team to help me overcome some of the challenges I faced.

-#### - Visual & Creative Thinker
-As a film studies graduate, I have learned to be creative with my problem-solving and try to look outside the box when something seems intractable.

-#### - Driven With A Willingness To Learn
 I am naturally inquistive and I love learning.
 Makers Academy has only made me more committed to exploring development and code craftsmanship.
-As well as learning my trade through the Makers Academy course, I have previously enrolled myself on a Digital Marketing Strategy course at UAL.
+As well as learning my trade through the Makers Academy course, I have enrolled myself on an online course at Udemy and Code Academy to help me improve my TDD processes, learn Python and develop my knowledge of React.

+#### - Leadership
+During my time at Social Misfits Media, I spear-headed the internal social media calendar by posting relevant, timely and eye-catching content.
+I was also in charge of generating performance reports, which would need to be presented to the rest of the team members at the beginning of every month.

+At Makers Academy I would start every retro, stand-up or pairing session with a simple check in to see how the group was feeling.
+This was incredibly important in creating a productive team dynamic and highlights effective **leadership**.

+#### - Team Player
+During my time at BUNAC, I would fill in for other team members if they were absent or busy.
+I would answer enquiries, assist customers and look to close the sale, even if it didn't go towards my monthly goals or targets.

+I would also provide feedback to the marketing team about the satisfaction of customers with regards to the information displayed on the BUNAC website.
+This feedback would need to be carefully constructed and empathetic, as I would need to keep in mind that the marketing team played a major role in putting together the content on the website.

+These were skills that I would go on to develop whilst at Makers Academy.
+I would attend Emotional Intelligence workshops on a regular basis, which stressed the importance of empathy and how to receive feedback.
+This allowed me to become a more valued team player in my group projects.

 #### - Communication
-Having excellent communicational skills was essential in order to succeed in my previous roles.
-At Social Misfits Media, I was creating content on a daily basis and delivered powerful and consice messages on each of their social media platforms.
+Having excellent communicational skills was essential in order to succeed in my role at Culture Whisper.
+One of my main objectives was to secure commercial partnerships by liasing with potential clients or stakeholders.
+Since I was meeting a variety of different people on frequent occasions, I needed to tailor my language appropriately with the ambition to build and maintain a positive rapport.

+The Emotional Intelligence workshops at Makers Academy highlight the signficance of listening while working in a Software Development team.
+By listening and communicating with one another in group projects, we were able to overcome challenges more effectively with very little edge cases.

+#### - Problem Solver & Creative Thinker
+As a film studies graduate, I have learned to be creative with my **problem-solving** and try to look outside the box when something seems intractable.
+During the end of unit projects I would sometimes have to re-create sounds using household objects in order to improve acoustics on the films - slowly turning a pepper grinder can re-create the sound of crackling fire! 😱 🔥 On top of this, I would use my keen eye for **attention to detail** to correctly synchronise sounds with the correct visual effects, especially in scenes with gunfire.

+Makers Academy taught me how to channel my attention to detail towards unblocking myself (or my team) when presented with a problem during Software Development processes.

 ## Education 📝